MagaluCloud/magalu/mgc/cli/docs/virtual-machine/snapshots/restore.md

                                                 Use --network=help for more details
     --network.associate-public-ip boolean       network's associate_public_ip property: Associate Public Ip This is the same as '--network=associate_public_ip:boolean'.
-    --network.interface object                  network's interface property: Interface (at least one of: single property: id or single property: security_groups)
+    --network.interface object                  network's interface property: Interface (at least one of: single property: id or properties: security_groups and subnets)
                                                 Use --network.interface=help for more details
                                                 This is the same as '--network=interface:object'.
     --network.interface.id string               Interface: Id (between 1 and 255 characters)